AI Use Cases/Healthcare

 Generic OCR and RPA tools fail on healthcare-specific document variance

-Standard optical character recognition misreads clinical abbreviations, medication names, and payer-specific prior auth codes at rates that compound quickly across 15,000 monthly encounters.
+Standard optical character recognition misreads clinical abbreviations, medication names, and payer-specific prior auth codes at rates that compound quickly across thousands of monthly encounters.
 RPA bots cannot interpret whether a clinical note contains the medical necessity language a specific payer requires versus language that will trigger a denial.
-The extraction model must be trained on healthcare document types and your actual payer contracts-not general business documents-or accuracy at go-live will fall well below the threshold needed to reduce manual review overhead.
+The extraction model must be trained on healthcare document types and your actual payer contracts - not general business documents - or accuracy at go-live will fall well below the threshold needed to reduce manual review overhead.

 3. 3